Staci Bu Shea

 Offerings

-Death companionship
+Death midwifery

 I offer comprehensive pre-planning services to designate care wishes, bedside offerings throughout the end-of-life process, and consultations to navigate the end-of-life landscape.
 I often support and resource caregivers and those serving a loved one who is dying.
 My services and abilities span from practical and administrative care to emotional and spiritual support.
 Each and every situation is unique and I meet you and your loved ones where you are in this process.